Big Cypress Reservation, Broward County, Florida

 Survey Area FL616 Florida

 The dominant drainage class is Poorly drained and the dominant hydrologic group is A/D (varies with drainage).
+The most common soil order is Entisols — young soils with little profile development, often on floodplains or steep slopes.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Big Cypress Reservation, Broward County, Florida.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic